Law of Equity

 While these funding methods continue to be available to claimants bringing group actions, the emergence of third-party litigation funding (TPLF) over recent years and, in particular, the proliferation of US funders in England and Wales, has resulted in an increase in group actions being funded on this basis.

 TPLF is self-regulated by the Association of Litigation Funders.
-Nevertheless, TPLF arrangements will be subject to close scrutiny by the court.
+Nevertheless, TPLF arrangements are subject to close scrutiny by the court.
 In the Mastercard litigation, the CAT was keen to ensure that the proceedings were to be conducted in the best interests of the class members, which should prevail over the interests of the funder, while at the same time recognising that the funder is entitled to protect its legitimate commercial interests.
-The CAT independently scrutinised the funding agreement, particularly in relation to provisions that permitted the funder to terminate the agreement where it considered that the proceedings were no longer commercially viable.
-The CAT was concerned that this put Mr Merricks at risk of his funding arrangements being terminated during the course of the proceedings and ruled that the terms of the funding agreement should include a requirement that the funders' views had to be based on independent legal and expert advice.
+The CAT independently scrutinised the funding agreement, particularly in relation to provisions that permitted the funder to terminate the agreement should it consider that the proceedings were no longer commercially viable.
+The CAT was concerned that this put Mr Merricks at risk of his funding arrangements being terminated during the course of the proceedings and ruled that the terms of the funding agreement should include a requirement that the funders’ views had to be based on independent legal and expert advice.

 Furthermore, the CAT considered the ability of the proposed class representative to pay any adverse costs order made against it and ruled that Mr Merricks should be authorised as the class representative, providing that his litigation funders provided a suitable undertaking to Mastercard that they would discharge a liability for costs ordered against Mr Merricks.